Gaming - design, development and esports

 Students work on designs

-A degree in games design and VFX can open up a wealth of career paths.
+A degree in game design, game development, VFX or esports can open up a wealth of career paths.

-Here are a few potential options depending on what field of design you study:
+Here are a few potential options depending on what field of gaming you study:

-Games Design and Animation: visual effects, motion graphics, graphic design, web design
+Game design and animation: visual effects, motion graphics, graphic design, web design.

-Find out more information on each individual course page.
+Find out more career information on each individual course page.